TatsuyaXMiyuki/KanonApp/README.md

 ## Roadmap

 * Controllers/Repository/Decorators should be in separate classes
+* Rate limits should be based on the user_token instead of remote address

 ## Vision

-* The server should never use an ORM mapper, because that adds unnecessary complexity to the project
+* The server should never use an ORM mapper, because it adds unnecessary complexity to the project
 * The Zdb class is responsible for saving or retrieving data
 * The server should be hosted on a server running Apache 2 due to its lower complexity
 * Rate limits should be strict